Points vs. cash back: Which is right for you?

 Some points cards have a fixed point system where you earn the same amount of points for all purchases.
 Other cards might offer rotating bonus categories that allow you to earn even more points with certain purchases.

-Here are some things you may want to consider:
+Here are some other things to consider:

-What the APR is.
+What the APR is

-If there’s an annual fee or any other fees.
+If there’s an annual fee or any other fees

-If or when rewards expire.
+If or when rewards expire

-If it offers exclusive event access, travel upgrades, insurance or other perks.
+If it offers exclusive event access, travel upgrades, insurance or other perks